Chart Color Schemes

 Employment conditions in Green Valley remain below the national average according to AreaSearch analysis

-Green Valley has a skilled workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate was 4.8% as of June 2025, with an estimated employment growth of 5.0% over the past year.
+Green Valley has a skilled workforce with prominent manufacturing and industrial sectors.
+Its unemployment rate is 4.8%, having grown by an estimated 4.6% over the past year as of September 2025.

 Frequently Asked Questions - Employment